dingbat/SGAREnvironment/README.md

 1. Run ./build_dist
 2. Add /path/to/SGAREnvironment-v*.*.*/Headers to the "Header Search Paths" setting.
 3. Add /path/to/SGAREnvironment-v*.*.*/$(PLATFORM_NAME) to "Library Search Paths" setting.
-4. Add the following frameworks: OpenGLES, MapKit, CoreLocation, CoreGraphics, QuartzCore, UIKit, AVFoundation and Foundation.
+4. Add the following frameworks: OpenGLES, MapKit, CoreLocation, CoreMotion, CoreGraphics, QuartzCore, UIKit, AVFoundation and Foundation.
 5. Go to your target's info and add "-all_load -ObjC -l SGAREnvironment" to the "Other Linker Flags" setting under the Build tag.
 This will inform the linker to load the categories from the static library.
 6. Import SGAREnvironment.h in your pre-compiled header file or wherever you plan on accessing the library.